grgr/ways/README.md

 # ways
-Gather route descriptions with different transport media.
-Bind to various APIs like Graphhopper, HVV or VBB
+Simple Rails wrapper-gem to get public transport routes between coordinates.
+At the moment only Berlin and Hamburg (Germany) are supported.

+## Note
+You will need access to the APIs this gem is based on.
+HVV